+Another pump that incorporates the float switch / pump system is your shower sump pump.
 Due to the level of the shower drain, we have installed a pump system to rid the boat of water from your shower.
-The small filter also acts as a collection point for hair and other waste materials that might get washed down the shower drain.
+The small holding tank also acts as a collection point for hair and other waste materials that might get washed down the shower drain.

-A diaphragm type pump with strainer is used for the shower sump.
+As in the bilge pumps, when the water reaches a certain level in the sump box, the float energizes the pump and clears the water.
 Refer to the Operation and Maintenance subject of this section for details on the servicing or maintenance of the shower sump.
-Fig. 10.4 shows you the sump pump.
+Fig. 10.3 shows you the sump pump and illustrates the disassembly for maintenance.